 Drones, which were once a concept of science fiction, have morphed into a common military weapon as well as popular consumer good and even children's toy.
 These "toys" can be troubling, however.
 Not only can they be loud, but they're sometimes equipped with cameras and telephoto lenses.
 What should you do if you see that your neighbor is flying a drone over your property?
 Does the law prohibit such activity?

 In the old system of British common law, courts enforced the notion of "ad coelum et ad inferos," literally meaning "to the heavens and to hell."
 This meant that a property owner had rights to everything above his land and everything under it.
 This concept has mostly disappeared from American courts, now that common electrical wires and pipes run under our homes, and aircraft fly above them.

 Legislation has not entirely caught up with new drone technology, however.
 The Federal Aviation Administration has passed regulations with the express intent of "minimiz[ing] risks to other aircraft and people and property on the ground."
-These rules largely exempt hobby and recreational flying, which may be what your neighbor is doing.
+These rules largely exempt hobby and recreational flying, which might be what your neighbor is doing.

-In Florida, for example, Criminal Code Section 934.50 forbids using drones for surveillance in violation of another person's reasonable expectation of privacy.
-In Arkansas, AR Code Section 5-60-103 forbids using drones to invade privacy and commit video voyeurism.
-In California, Civil Code Section 1708.8 forbids the using drones to record another person without consent.
-And Nevada law (NRS 193.130) prohibits weapons on drones.
+In Florida, for example, Criminal Code § 934.50 forbids using drones for surveillance in violation of another person's reasonable expectation of privacy.
+In Arkansas, AR Code § 5-60-103 forbids using drones to invade privacy and gather information.
+In California, Civil Code § 1708.8 forbids entering airspace to record another person "in a manner that is offensive to a reasonable person."